zakiaafrin/Rest-API-PHP/README.md

 5.Try to insert a new data with the name of an existing robot: curl -i -X POST -d '{"name":"C-3PO","type":"Droid","year":1977}' http://localhost/my-rest-api/api/robots

-6.Update a datat with an unknown type: curl -i -X PUT -d '{"name":"ASIMO","type":"humanoid","year":2000}'
+6.Update a data with an unknown type: curl -i -X PUT -d '{"name":"ASIMO","type":"humanoid","year":2000}'

 7.delete a data: